 The Parents' Council exists to allow parents to make a positive contribution to College life and to take part in the decision making processes of the College.
-The Council meets on the first Thursday of each month during each academic year, and organises fund-raising events.
-Parents interested in the work of this committee may contact the Chairperson of the Council via the College Secretary.
+The Council meets as required during each academic year, and organises fund-raising events.
+Parents interested in the work of this committee may contact the College for more information.